scala/docs.scala-lang/cheatsheets/index.md

 ---
 layout: cheatsheet
 title: Scalacheat
-by: (initial version: Brendan O'Connor) HamsterofDea
+by: (initial version: Brendan O'Connor) HamsterofDeath
 about: Thanks to <a href="http://brenocon.com/">Brendan O'Connor</a>, this cheatsheet aims to be a quick reference of Scala syntactic constructions.
 Licensed by Brendan O'Connor under a CC-BY-SA 3.0 license.
 Pimped by HamsterofDeath who doesn't care about the license and just wants to help scala to spread :)
 ---